kubecost/docs/install-and-configure/advanced-configuration/user-management-saml/okta-saml-integration.md

 1. Go to the Okta admin dashboard (https://[your-subdomain]okta.com/admin/dashboard) and select _Directory_ > _Groups_ from the left navigation.
 On the Groups page, select _Add group_.

+2. Create groups for *kubecost_users*, *kubecost_admin* and *kubecost_dev-namespaces* by providing each value as the name with an optional description, then select _Save_.
+You will need to perform this step three times, one for each group.

-2. Create groups for _kubecost_users_, _kubecost_admin_ and _kubecost_dev-namespaces_.
-Add all users to the _kubecost_users_ group and the appropriate users to each of the other groups for testing.
-Kubecost admins will be part of both the read only _kubecost_users_ and _kubecost_admin groups_.
+3. Go to *Directory* > *People*, and add all users to the *kubecost_users* group and the appropriate users to each of the other groups for testing.
+You can do this by selecting users, then providing the relevant groups in the _Groups_ tab.
+Select _Save_ to confirm edits to a user.
+Kubecost admins will be part of both the read only *kubecost_users* and *kubecost_admin groups*.
 Kubecost will assign the most rights if there are conflicts.

-In the kubecost_users group>Application tab, assign the Kubecost application.
-You do not need to assign the other kubecost_ groups to the Kubecost application because all users already have access in the kubecost_users` group.
+4. Return to the Groups page.
+In *kubecost_users* > Application tab, assign the Kubecost application.
+You do not need to assign the other *kubecost_* groups to the Kubecost application because all users already have access in the *kubecost_users* group.

 Modify filters.json as depicted above.